-He also reminded the audience about the campaign that he ran on in 2008, saying “If you recall, the slogan wasn’t ‘yes I can,’ it was ‘yes we can,'” encouraging attendees and listeners around the country to make an impact in their communities.
+He also reminded the audience about the campaign that he ran on in 2008 saying, “The slogan wasn’t ‘Yes, I can’ it was ‘Yes, we can,'” to encourage the attendees and live stream listeners around the country to make an impact in their communities.

-Watch the video above for the full 2016 SXSW Interactive Keynote from President Barack Obama.
+Watch the entire 2016 SXSW Interactive Keynote from President Barack Obama.
 Discover more SXSW Keynotes, Featured Speakers and more on our YouTube channel.

 Photo by Neilson Barnard/Getty Images for SXSW